 The School Council is run by Miss Pusztai (head teacher).
-Mrs Hobday, a member of our governing body, also attends weekly meetings.
+Mrs Hobday, a member of our Governing Board, also attends weekly meetings.

 Together, school council represent and share the thoughts, ideas and concerns of their classes and they are proactive in developing school initiatives and driving them forward.
 They also play a vital role in the decision making process of changes.